top of page

 In 2022, the Plymouth County Conservation District received a grant from the National Association of Conservation Districts to assess urban agriculture within Plymouth County.
 The goal of this assessment is to identify the common needs and challenges often associated with urban agriculture.
 A better understanding of the urban ag community will allow the conservation district to properly serve the community and plan future beneficial programs to support and encourage urban farmers and related organizations.

-Urban Agriculture Assessment
+Urban Agriculture in Plymouth County

 Want to be the first to know more?